 Provide an overview of the environmental and social impacts and risks identified as being relevant to the project / programme.

-The project interventions are expected to improve the catchments of Tokwe, Atari and Aswa through improving wetland ecosystems within the catchments and enhancing sustainable management of water and other natural resources.
-The environmental and social risks associated with these interventions are minimal and can be readily managed with the application of measures elaborated in an environmental and social management plan.
-An environment and social impact review and management plan will be completed in line with the safeguard policies of the Government of Uganda (EIA regulations for small-scale activities) and the Adaptation Fund.
-The report will be added to the full proposal.
+The proposed project seeks to fully align with the Adaptation Fund’s Environmental and Social Policy (ESP) and Uganda safeguard laws.
+Based on available information and evaluation of the proposed activities against the AF environmental and social principles (see E&S risks matrix), the project interventions can be classified category B in accordance with the Adaptation Fund ESP, this is also consistent with the Uganda EIA categorization for projects of this nature.

-Based on available information and preliminary assessment of the proposed activities, the project interventions can be classified category B in accordance with the Adaptation Fund ESP, this is also consistent with the Uganda EIA categorization for projects of this nature.
-This is largely because the project proposes predominantly soft activities and small-scale on-the-ground interventions.
-The potential environmental and social risks that may arise from these activities are small-scale, localized, and can be readily managed.
+Overall, the project will have significant positive environmental and social impacts through improving the ecosystems and promoting sustainable water and land management practices within the catchments of the selected rivers.
+Proposed activities under Component 2 (including tree planting, construction of small-scale flood management structures and other riverbed and wetland protection/rehabilitation activities) may portend some negative risks; however, these will be largely small-scale and localized risks that can be readily managed with the application of mitigation measures.
+An environment and social impact assessment and management plan will be completed in line with the safeguard policies of the Government of Uganda (EIA regulations for small-scale activities) and the ESP.

-During preparation of the full project proposal, detailed assessment will be undertaken to identify pertinent E&S risks while considering the Adaptation Fund principles that may be associated with the proposed project interventions as introduced in the table below.
+During preparation of the full project proposal, detailed assessment will be undertaken to elaborate the scale, scope and location of these activities, identify pertinent E&S while considering the Adaptation Fund principles that may be associated with the proposed project interventions as introduced in the table below.
+In addition, the fully-developed project document will examine the necessity for a grievance mechanism, which could be used by target beneficiaries.
+The mechanism will be designed to receive and facilitate grievances in a transparent manner to allow for adequate monitoring, evaluation and response to address complaints in a timely fashion.

 Environmental and Social Risks Matrix